kendalljtaylor/csd-340/README.md

 - Student: Kendall Taylor

 ### Module 1
-#### Repository Set up: This assignment shows the creation of a repository set up on github
+#### Repository Set up
+This assignment shows the creation of a repository set up on github
-#### Building a Webpage:  This assignment is the creation of a basic HTML webpage
+#### Building a Webpage
+This assignment is the creation of a basic HTML webpage